Apache Kafka

 Define additional properties

-You can define any Kafka producer (opens new window) or consumer (opens new window) configuration properties, for example: bootstrap.servers or batch_size.
+You can define any Kafka producer (opens new window) or consumer (opens new window) configuration properties.
+For example, bootstrap.servers or batch_size.

 Property name Details